OpenBioSim/biosimspace/doc/source/tutorials/molecular_editing.rst

 It may be useful to add chain identifiers to a molecule, e.g. if you plan to track specific residues during a simulation.
-Here we will add chain identifiers to an existing molecule, defining a new chain every residues.
+Here we will add chain identifiers to an existing molecule, defining a new chain for each residue.
 (This is just an example.)
 The logic is almost identical to that used to create a new molecule from scratch, as shown above.
 The only difference is the addition of chains to the molecule prior to adding the residues and atoms.
 In Sire the largest structural units are added first,